ufo-github/ponyfoo/posts/2013-06-25_organizing-your-css-with-bootstrap.md

 Twitter also offers a decent amount of [components](http://twitter.github.io/bootstrap/components.html "Reusable components in Bootstrap"), and widgets that require just [a little of JavaScript](http://twitter.github.io/bootstrap/javascript.html "JavaScript in Bootstrap") to get them going.

-You should _make sure to check those out_ before embarking yourself in a **component-creating fiesta** and not even realizing someone already did all the work for you.
+You should _make sure to check those out_ before embarking yourself in a **component-creating fiesta** and not even realizing someone else _already did all the work for you_.

   [1]: http://i.imgur.com/TTMpDxW.png "Twitter Bootstrap CSS Framework"
   [2]: http://i.imgur.com/3hTIoim.png "Different Media Devices"